apache/inlong-website/blog/apache-inlong-0.12.0.md

 ---
-title: Apache InLong 0.12.0
+title: Release InLong 0.12.0
-sidebar_position: 1
+sidebar_position: 2
 ---

 InLong: the sacred animal in Chinese myths stories, draws rivers into the sea, as a metaphor for the InLong system to provide data access capabilities.